7 Public Health Careers (+ How to Get Started)

 Explore public health with Coursera

+A range of careers in public health exist all with a higher than average job outlook.
 Earn a master’s degree in public health to fast-track your career in addressing the world’s biggest health challenges.
-Choose from the Master of Public Health from the University of Michigan, the #2 public school of public health, or the Global Master of Public Health from Imperial College London, one of the world’s top 10 universities.
+Check out the Master of Public Health from the University of Michigan, the number two public school of public health.

 You are Currently on slide 1